jcollard/ChessAppDevlog/README.md

 1. Typically, it can only move forward one space.
 BUT it cannot attack forward.
-2. If a piece is occupying a space diagonally in front of it, it can capture it and move diagonally.
+2. If a piece is occupying a space diagonally in front of it, it can capture it by moving diagonally.
 3. Also, for its first move, it may move 2 spaces forward.
 However, when it does this it cannot "hop" over a piece and cannot capture a piece.
-4. If the pawn makes it to the far end of the board, it can be promoted to a Rook, Bishop, Knight, or Queen
+4. If the pawn makes it to the far end of the board, it is promoted to a Rook, Bishop, Knight, or Queen.
-5. Also, there is a rule called "En Passant" that allows the pawn to capture another pawn that passed it under *SOME* circumstances: [Full Rules at Chess.com](https://www.chess.com/terms/en-passant)
+5. Also, there is a rule called "En Passant" that allows the pawn to capture another pawn that passed it under specific circumstances: [Full Rules at Chess.com](https://www.chess.com/terms/en-passant)

 Lucky for me, **u/RayanWIP** didn't implement 4 or 5 so I "safely" ignored them